boblete/boblete.github.io/README.md

 #### Ambition - Why does this matter?
-To give the machines voiuces is to reveal them - what is the aesthetic nature of these voices?
+To give the machines voices is to reveal them - what is the aesthetic nature of these voices?

 #### Results -